-Va Free and Reduced Price Application Forms
+Va Application for Free and Reduced Price School Meals/Milk

-Along with the parent letter (Attachment VII), the family application (Attachment Va) must be distributed to all parents of children in attendance at school at the beginning of the school year and for new students when entering during the school year.
+Along with the parent letter (Attachment VII), the Application for Free and Reduced Price School Meals/Milk must be distributed to all parents of children in attendance at school at the beginning of the school year and for new students when entering during the school year.
 Each family should complete only one application for their household.
-Spanish Family application (Attachment Vb) is also available.
+Spanish Family application (Attachment Vb) is also available on the CNKC.